 - Generating one extra G of acceleration will add the same amount of momentum as an increase of 2.2mph in club head speed.

 - An incremental increase of either acceleration or speed will yield around 7 yards off the tee (for your driver).

-- Backing off your club head speed at impact will allow you to accelerate more strongly into the ball and deliver more distance and consistency..
+- Backing off your club head speed a little may allow you to accelerate more strongly into the ball and deliver more distance and consistency..

 So what is the take away message: